mozart/mozart.github.io/report-a-bug/index.md

 - Mozart version
 - Operating System
 - A short piece of code that can reproduce the bug
-- For developers, please provide the revision number from the SVN repository
+- For developers, please provide the commit SHA from the Git repository

 ## Feature requests